womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Disadvantages:
 - grannies and other Peers may not have bank accounts.
 Leaders must assist these with this problem.
 These may apply for Fund Keeping exemptions.

+O: GROUP LEADERS:

+Group leaders are Peers who create groups online, educate Peers, do consulting, register new members and look after them so that they benefit from the community donations and bonuses.

+Peers get blocked for unpaid orders, get delayed in allocations due other factors and the most common problem is digital divide.
+We have good technology users and others with good smart devices but lack skills of using these.
+This there fore requires collaboration and coordination at a lower level.

+Group Management is a good service that must be recognized because without it a significate community population is left behind.
+This may cause members to leave the group.
+Thus, GM is to be compensated for via free data etc.

 [*All contributions to this are welcome]